By Meg Escott

 So taking into account these factors we can imagine the following scenarios.

-1. Row of kitchen units opposite a wall with no other circulation
+1. Kitchen dimensions for a row of kitchen units opposite a wall with no other circulation

 In this scenario it’s a small kitchen designed for one cook where one wall has no cabinets or appliances.
 An aisle width of 40 inches (102cm) is adequate in this case.
 It allows space for the cabinets to be opened and for the cook (or person cleaning up) to move around easily.
 I think if you were pushed you could go down to 36 inches (92cm) particularly if you don’t have a dishwasher (the dishwasher has the widest door swing).
 With 36 inches of clearance a person can open a drawer and stand behind it or stoop down to the base cabinets (provided they’ve not been eating too many pies).